sodadata/docs/soda/legacy.md

 ---
 layout: default
-title: Legacy Soda OSS tools
+title: Legacy Soda SQL and Soda Spark
-description: Data quality is all about making sure that people can trust the data they use.
-Ensuring data reliability involves layers of tools and best practices.
+description: Soda SQL and Soda Spark were Soda's original OSS tools for monitoring data quality which have been replaced by Soda Core.
 parent: Reference
 redirect_from:
 - /soda-sql/